Tyler Stephenson Player Props: Reds vs. Pirates

 Tyler Stephenson At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 66th, his on-base percentage ranks 48th, and he is 160th in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 64th, his on-base percentage ranks 38th, and he is 155th in the league in slugging.

-- In 72.2% of his 18 games this season, Stephenson has picked up at least one hit.
-He's also had four multi-hit games.
+- Stephenson has reached base via a hit in 14 games this season (of 19 played), and had multiple hits in four of those games.

+- He has not gone deep in his 19 games this year.

-- In eight games this year, Stephenson has picked up an RBI, with more than one RBI once.
+- In eight games this season, Stephenson has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.